Manuel-GG-89/toretto/README.md

   - The data of the entities will be sequences of events (event-sorucered) that, to obtain the current state (projection) their events will be folded since their creation.
   - Possibility to incorporate it as a service of the linux system and use the logged in user as an encryption key.

-You just need any Gnu-Linux desktop distro, or a WSL (Windows subsystem) distro to put this on the road.
+~~You just need any Gnu-Linux desktop distro, or a WSL (Windows subsystem) distro to put this on the road.~~
+🥲 maybe no longer

 --> And remeber, this is just recreational and educational programming.
 Do not blame.

+The warning below is form the creator, and its refers to the compiler (I think).
 > [!WARNING]
 > The project is designed for my personal needs only, and may not be suitable for everybody.
 I do not offer any support for it either.
 It's completely Open Source, fork it and adapt it to your needs.

 ## Quick Start